A solution design for validating multiple mixed file schemas

 We've recently been working on a solution to the following ask:

-- A user has hundreds of data files in different schemas
+1. A user has hundreds of data files with different schemas (different column names, datatypes, numbers of columns etc)

 We have proposed a high-level solution which uses calls to the Aperture REST API to stage the files and load into Datasets, and then to run Profile and Schema Validate workflows.